 For example, some balena base images include the Python language runtime.
 Balena downloads the Python source for building and verifies checksums and signatures to be sure the Python website was not compromised or that no man-in-the-middle attacks have occurred.

-User application data is pushed to the builders via git using SSH with public key encryption, ensuring that application code or data is encrypted when sent to the balena builders.
+User code and data is pushed to the builders via git using SSH with public key encryption, ensuring that it is encrypted when sent to the balena builders.
 SSH keys are managed via the user dashboard or CLI tools.

 The API and backend

 The balena API provides a central mechanism for authentication, requesting information, and making changes to the database.
 The API manages communication both internally among the backend services and externally for users and devices.

 The API interface is based on the Open Data (OData) format.
 All requests are authenticated with an API token, which users access on the dashboard and can refresh via the API.